forfaxx/codename/README.md

 * **animals.txt** — Animal names (optional, for Ubuntu mode)

 *The script expects these files to be next to `codename.py`.
 Add your own words to customize!*

+## 🛠 Wordlist Generators (for the curious)

+Codename ships with ready‑to‑use `adjectives.txt`, `nouns.txt`, and `animals.txt`,
+but if you want to see how they were built (or rebuild them yourself), check out the scripts in [`/scripts`](scripts):

+- `generate_wordlists.py` → builds adjectives and nouns
+- `generate_animals.py` → builds the animal list for Ubuntu‑style names

+They’re **developer tools** — not needed to run Codename — and they’ll prompt before overwriting the included files.

+👉 Read more about how they work in [**Operation Wordlists**](https://adminjitsu.com/posts/operation-wordlists/) — a deep dive into using Python + NLTK to craft the lists behind the names.

 ---